What Is Corrective Action?

 What Should Be Included in a Corrective Action Plan?

-A corrective action plan should be very specific, such as when you’re detailing a problem in a particular part in a production line.
-But it may also be general: For instance, you’ll need to speak in broader terms when providing detailed guidelines for addressing different severities of hazardous waste sites throughout the country and generating the paperwork required for permitting construction in such conditions.
+A corrective action plan can be general: For instance, you’ll need to write more broadly when summarizing long documents, and speak in broader terms when providing detailed guidelines for addressing different severities of hazardous waste sites throughout the country and generating the paperwork required for permitting construction in such conditions.
 A plan or the template for dealing with troubles may detail interim measures to mitigate problems before you find a more comprehensive solution.
 Deadlines also apply to the creation of corrective action plans.
 For example, regulatory entities may impose longer lead times, whereas issues in factories may require shorter turnaround times.
 A corrective action plan may also include the following information:

 - Resources available to solve the problem